mongodb-js/mongosh/packages/async-rewriter2/README.md

 which `Promise`s need `await`ing by marking them as such using decorators on the API surface.

-The transformation takes place in two main steps.
+The transformation takes place in three main steps.

 ### Step one: IIFE wrapping